Ruskin College student terms and conditions

 For the avoidance of doubt, the College or University shall not be held responsible for any injury to you (financial or otherwise), or for any damage to your property, caused by another student, or by any person who is not an employee or authorised representative of the College or University.

-23.3 You acknowledge that Tuition Fees do not bear a direct relationship to teaching hours, contact hours or other easily measurable services.
+22.3 You acknowledge that Tuition Fees do not bear a direct relationship to teaching hours, contact hours or other easily measurable services.
 A wide range of other educational, support and welfare services and other costs (including but not limited to access to the library, online resources, pastoral and career services) are taken into account in Tuition Fees.
 Undertaking a course requires independent study, research and/or work by you, which is supplemented by teaching and contact hours.
 When it comes to the University’s liability, Tuition Fees are primarily linked to the College enabling you to achieve the course learning outcomes rather than the provision of specific services or teaching or contact time.

-25. Notices
+23. Notices

-25.1 Any notice given under this Contract will be in writing.
+23.1 Any notice given under this Contract will be in writing.

-25.2 The College or University will send any notice to you either by email to your College email address, or if prior to registration, to such other email address which you have provided us.
+23.2 The College or University will send any notice to you either by email to your College email address, or if prior to registration, to such other email address which you have provided us.
 We may also send any notice to either your term-time address/home address.
 You must keep your details up to date via MyRegistry.

-25.3 You must send any notices by post to the Ruskin College, Ruskin Hall, Dunstan Road, Old Headington, Oxford OX3 9BZ.
+23.3 You must send any notices by post to the Ruskin College, Ruskin Hall, Dunstan Road, Old Headington, Oxford OX3 9BZ.

-26. General
+24. General

-26.1 Each of the clauses of these Terms and Conditions operate separately.
+24.1 Each of the clauses of these Terms and Conditions operate separately.
 If any provision of these Terms and Conditions is or becomes illegal, invalid, void, or unenforceable, that shall not affect the legality, validity or enforceability of the other provisions.

-26.2 These Terms and Conditions are personal to you and you may not transfer them or your rights under them to anyone else.
+24.2 These Terms and Conditions are personal to you and you may not transfer them or your rights under them to anyone else.

-26.3 Only you, the College and the University are parties to this Contract.
+24.3 Only you, the College and the University are parties to this Contract.
 No other person shall have rights under the Contracts (Rights of Third Parties) Act 1999 to enforce the terms of this Contract.

-26.4 Failure or delay by you, the College or the University to enforce a breach by the other of the Terms and Conditions will not constitute a waiver of any provision and will not prevent you or the University from taking steps to enforce that or any other provision.
+24.4 Failure or delay by you, the College or the University to enforce a breach by the other of the Terms and Conditions will not constitute a waiver of any provision and will not prevent you or the University from taking steps to enforce that or any other provision.

-26.5 This Contract shall be governed by and construed in all respects in accordance with the laws of England and Wales and the parties agree to submit to the exclusive jurisdiction of the courts of England and Wales.
+24.5 This Contract shall be governed by and construed in all respects in accordance with the laws of England and Wales and the parties agree to submit to the exclusive jurisdiction of the courts of England and Wales.

 Glossary of terms

-• Cancellation/termination of contract
+Cancellation/termination of contract

 The end of your legally binding agreement with the College and University regarding your course and your permanent removal from your course.

-• DBS check
+DBS check

 Disclosure and barring service check for criminal record.

-• EEA
+EEA

 European Economic Area consisting of member countries from EU and Iceland, Liechtenstein and Norway (excluding Switzerland).

-• EU
+EU

 European Union countries.

-• Home fee status
+Home fee status

-Approved to pay Tuition Fees at the home rate.
+Approved to pay tuition fees at the home rate.

-• Home students
+Home students

-Those students who are assessed by the University as being eligible to pay Tuition Fees at the home rate based on government regulations for home fees for higher education courses.
+Those students who are assessed by the University as being eligible to pay tuition fees at the home rate based on government regulations for home fees for higher education courses.
 See guidance of the UK Council for International Student Affairs.

-• Sponsor
+Sponsor

 An external organisation such as an embassy, your employer or a government organisation who sponsors a student to undertake a course of study.

-• Unspent criminal conviction
+Unspent criminal conviction

-There are different rehabilitation periods depending on how old you were when you were found guilty by a Court and on the sentence or punishment you were given.
+After a certain amount of time (known as a rehabilitation period), a criminal conviction becomes ‘spent’ and can be ignored.
+There are different rehabilitation periods depending on how old you were when you were found guilty by a court and on the sentence or punishment you were given.
+An unspent criminal conviction is an offence for which the applicable rehabilitation conviction period has not ended and will appear on a basic criminal record check.